DTS, Inc.: DTS Virtual:X

-DTS Virtual:X creates "phantom" surround and/or height speakers using psychoacoustic processing of existing soundtracks (including, if needed, the creation of height channels) to allow systems with a reduced number of physical speakers (such as TV soundbars) to provide a more "immersive" experience.
+DTS Virtual:X creates "phantom" surround or height speakers using psychoacoustic processing of existing soundtracks (including, if needed, the creation of height channels) to allow systems with a reduced number of physical speakers (such as TV soundbars) to provide a more "immersive" experience.

 DTS Surround Sensation

-DTS Surround Sensation: Previously known as DTS Virtual.
+DTS Surround Sensation: Formerly known as DTS Virtual.
 It allows a virtual 5.1 surround sound to be heard through a standard pair of headphones.